 Step 2: Prerequisites

 We'll be using hydrogen peroxide in a fairly high concentration.
 Getting this stuff on your skin will give you a pretty annoying chemical burn.
-Here's a selfie of me after I accidentally splashed myself entirely with it.
-Just kidding, but the picture attached is in fact my hand after being careless.
+Here's a picture of me after I got some on me.

 1. Hairdressing peroxide